THEREALWWEFAN231/WWEs-Altening-Mod/README.md

 ## Why use this instead of the authenticator
 Well firstly you can change accounts without switching minecraft Secondly?
 If your using mac or linux you can use this mod to use The Altening

+## Am i allowed to remove the wwe code?
+Yes, but you need to credit THEREALWWEFAN231 or WWE Client

+# Stuff
+Yes some of the fields in the code "arent named correctly" i was planning it a different way but was to lazy to change their names